avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

 In particular, notice how after executing the command `rm -f testintmath *.o`, `make` reports that it ``Successfully remade target file `clean'``.
 Of course, a file named `clean` was not in fact created, but make nevertheless imagine it to be up to date.

-Note that the name `clean` isn't special.
-We could have named the rule anything we want, such as `delete_files`. `Clean` is just the conventional name for this kind of task in Makefiles.

 Next, consider the `clobber` rule: